Do Solar Shingles Make Sense for Your Home?

 If You’re Planning To Get a New Home in the Next 5 to 10 Years

 Engineers designed solar shingles to be an alternative to traditional roofing.
 However, they are best suited for homes that are in the process of being built.

-Price is Not a Factor Whatsoever, and Aesthetics are Your Number 1 Objective
+Price Is Not a Factor Whatsoever, and Aesthetics Are Your Number One Objective

 Those heavily invested in the aesthetic appeal of solar shingles are often willing to give up savings for curb appeal.
-If the price is a non-factor and you are ok with waiting for the technology to become more accessible, solar shingles may be a good fit.
+If the price is a non-factor, and you are okay with waiting for the technology to become more accessible, solar shingles may be a good fit.